facebook/flow/docs/01-functions.md

 implementations, it often turns out that a set of overloaded signatures can be simplified to a single signature using a union type for some parameters.

-## Recursive Union Types

-Flow does not yet understand recursive union types, i.e., the "cases" of a union type cannot refer back to the union type.
-Recursive union types can be used to succinctly model recursive data structures such as lists and trees, which are quite useful to describe things like queries, UI nodes, etc. It shouldn't be too hard to add this feature to Flow if there is enough demand for it.